 Our visit to Appalachian Ski Mountain

-Appalachian Ski Mountain in Blowing Rock, NC (one of the closest ski slopes to our area) offers a winter Homeschool Special for families.
-It was my daughter’s thirteenth birthday that year and she wanted to try the slopes out as her birthday adventure.
-The timing was perfect.
+Appalachian Ski Mountain in Blowing Rock, NC (one of the closest ski slopes to our area) was perfect timing for my daughter’s thirteenth birthday that year and she wanted to try the slopes out as her birthday adventure.

-Classes taught by the French-Swiss Ski College at Appalachian Ski Mountain are even included in the price.
+Classes taught by the French-Swiss Ski College at Appalachian Ski Mountain are beginner, intermediate, or private.
 After trying out the bunny slope and managing the stops and starts just fine on our own, we opted to not take the ski class but when we head back up this season with all of the kids, I’ll definitely sign the younger ones up for the class.

 The hills at Appalachian Ski Mountain are not so intimidating that a beginner is terrified, but they are plenty challenging enough for when your son or daughter (or you) become a bit of an “expert” after spending a day on the slopes.
 It’s a small enough mountain too, with one main ending spot for all of the slopes, that you can feel confident allowing your older children the freedom to go down slopes without you if that’s more your speed as well.
 In fact, those facts make it an excellent choice for beginning skiers and skiing families.